Swing (seat): Europe

 In the 1700s, French artists depicted scenes of nobility swinging recreationally.

-Charles Wicksteed is thought to be the inventor of the modern-day swing.
-In 2013, one of his prototypes was unearthed near Wicksteed Park in the United Kingdom dating back to the early 1920s.
+Charles Wicksteed (1847-1931) has the reputation of inventing the modern-day playground swing.
+One of his prototypes, unearthed in 2013 near Wicksteed Park in the United Kingdom, dates back to the early 1920s.

 In 1993, the sport of Kiiking was invented in Estonia.
 Players attempt to rotate 360 degrees around a spindle, on a long swing consisting of a seat hung with steel bars.

 North America

 In the early 1900s, the playground movement saw swings installed in public spaces for neighborhood children.
 By the middle of the century, the suburban playground became popular.
 Many Americans put personal swing sets on their property.
 Public concern for children's safety influenced a change in design after the 1970s.
 Tubular metal sets were replaced with smaller swings made of woods and resins better suited for children.

 The United States Patent and Trademark Office was disparaged in 2002 for issuing a patent to a five-year-old boy who claimed to have invented swinging sideways as a new form of entertainment.
 His father, a patent lawyer who wanted to show his son how the patent system worked, had told the boy that he could file a patent application on anything that he invented.
 The patent was rescinded upon re-examination.